Here's how to make the most of a short break in the Outer Hebrides.Read more...

 The harbour at Ness is located near the wild, northernmost tip of Lewis © Laurie Campbell, www.lauriecampbell.com

 Europe’s most northwesterly point on the tip of Lewis is a suitably wild and empty place.

-The sturdy harbour in Port of Ness is tucked down a slope and looks as postcard pretty as anything in Cornwall, except that you will often have it, and the beach beyond, pretty much to yourself.
+The sturdy harbour in Port of Ness is tucked down a slope and looks as postcard-pretty as anything in Cornwall, except that you will often have it, and the beach beyond, to yourself.
 The concrete walls of the breakwater, assembled in dog-leg fashion like Herculean blocks of Lego, reflect the matrix of buttresses needed to keep at bay the savage waves that heave up here in the wildest winds.
 The harbour is the place from where each year the men of the area set sail to conduct the annual Guga (gannet) Hunt on Sula Sgeir, 45 miles northeast of the Butt of Lewis.
-Archaeological remains are routinely found on the exposed dunes of the west coast of Ness.
+Archaeological remains are regularly found on the exposed dunes of the west coast of Ness.

 If you have children, your luck is in as the Eoropie dunes have one of the most wonderful play parks you could hope to find, with swings, slides, a pirate ship and roundabouts built on the sandy grass that overlooks the wider dunes.
 Around the dunes, warm days bring out meadow brown and common blue butterflies.
 Port of Ness beach, just by the harbour, is another vast and empty playground for little people.
 Meanwhile, wildlife watchers can keep an eye out here for Arctic terns and gannets in summer and, year-round, red-throated, black-throated and (highly unusually for the UK) great northern divers.